 When I’m not out wrestling polar bears, scaling un-scalable mountains or leading groups through gale-force Antarctic blizzards, I’m at home with my family.
-You would think that the offspring of a polar explorer would inherently frolic in the snow and cold.
+You would think that the offspring of a polar explorer would inherently want to frolic in the snow and cold.
 However, getting my kids (ages six and three at the time of this writing) out snowshoeing can be equally as challenging as a two-month polar expedition.
 In our house, where we are still reeling from the Terrible Twos and a kindergartner whom we once affectionately called The Ticking Time Bomb, I’ve learned a few key strategies over the past couple of years to make any snowshoe outing with children fun and exciting.

 1. Become a snowshoe marketer

 I wouldn’t call it brainwashing per se… But we do spend a fair amount of time talking up the experience prior to any activity like snowshoeing.
 We talk about how much fun it is, where we are going to go, etc. Of course, you can also give an experience too much hype, so similar to any act of parenting, there is a happy medium (somewhere).
-Obviously, all kids are different, but ours aren’t quite ready to jump uninitiated into any new activity and the extra introduction and excitement provide context and lowers their level of concern.
+Obviously, all kids are different, but ours aren’t quite ready to jump uninitiated into any new activity and the extra introduction and excitement provide context and lower their level of concern.